khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 }
 ```

-> Tip: to better understand the recursive flow of each topics, keep an eye on the trees demonstrater in this article.
+> Tip: to better understand the recursive flow of each topics, keep an eye on the trees demonstrated in this article.

-# All Possbile Subsets
+# All Possible Subsets
 Backtrack101 is almost the [Leetcode 78.
 Subsets](https://leetcode.com/problems/subsets/description/) with only change in the return type.
 Leetcode asks to return the list of subsets that we generated along the way.
 For collecting all the subsets we can keep a list of lists.
 Below is the comparison of Backtrack101 (on the left) implementation with Leetcode 78 (on the right).
 We will be using the AllPossibleSubsets class as our backtrack template for subsequent topics(combinations, permutations, subarray, partitioning. so on).

 <img width="1400" alt="subsets" src="https://github.com/user-attachments/assets/86cff1ed-2ff0-4971-b4ed-90ad628cbb2f" />